 Reporting Qualitative Data

-- Plan and structure reports which include qualitative data;
+- Plan and structure reports that include qualitative data or mixed-methods data.

-- How to assess quality in qualitative reporting.
+- Understand how to identify quality in qualitative reports.

 Who will benefit?

-- Commission or manage qualitative research in central or local government, health or other applied policy sectors.
+- Commission or manage qualitative research in central or local government, applied policy, or health sectors.

 - Work in a different research discipline (e.g., quantitative research) and are about to collaborate with qualitative researchers, or use qualitative research findings.